telerik/maui-docs/controls/collectionview/styling/item-style.md

 ## Styling and Configuring the Item

-The CollectionView control provides styling mechanism for customizing the look of its items.
+The CollectionView control provides a styling mechanism for customizing the look of its items.
 To use it, set the `ItemStyle` property of the control with a target type `ItemView`.

 The available properties are described in the table below: